-- Here’s my experience with bringing back the old taskbar functionality in Windows 11.
+- Here’s my experience with Start11 to bring back the old taskbar functionality in Windows 11.

 - The taskbar is one of the most annoying “upgrades” of Windows 11.
 Start11 can help with that, bringing back the Windows 10 experience.

 - Start11 is made by Stardock, a company known for Windows utilities that preserve functionality from older versions of the OS.

 Everyone is vocal about the Windows 11 taskbar.
 It’s not good.
 It’s very unproductive.
 Everything requires a few clicks and a lot of functionality is missing, things like dragging and dropping icons on the taskbar, resizing or moving the taskbar to the top, left, or right side.